somemorewater/penny-wise/Readme.md

 # Penny Wise

-Penny Wise is a simple finance tracker app that helps users track income and expenses in one place.
+Penny Wise is a simple finance tracker web-app that helps users track income and expenses in one place.
 Built with **Express.js**, it supports **basic CRUD operations**, **JWT authentication**, and **Google OAuth**.

 ## Features